GaryHilares/SDM-Website/docs/README.md

 SDM Website is a website designed for Sonrisas del Mañana, a Peruvian non-profit organization.
 Currently, the website's text is written in Spanish.

 ### Platforms
-Any OS.

-Browsers:
-- Google Chrome.
+- Google Chrome
-- Mozilla Firefox.
+- Mozilla Firefox
-- Microsoft Edge.
+- Microsoft Edge
-- Opera.
-- Brave.
-- Firefox Mobile.
-- Google Chrome Mobile.

 ### Dependencies
 #### Development